-If you don't have time to sit and eat, we offer to-go containers at the front counter so that you can take your food with you and enjoy it at your leisure.
+The university's food service is catered and served on the 4th floor.
+If you don't have time to sit and eat, we offer to-go containers so that you can take your food with you and enjoy it at your leisure.